CoSMoSoftware/av1-rtp-spec-html/av1-rtp-spec.md

 Note that the appropriate mechanism to ensure confidentiality and integrity of RTP packets and their payloads is very dependent on the application and on the transport and signaling protocols employed.
 Thus, although SRTP is given as an example above, other possible choices exist.
 See [RFC7202].

 Decoders MUST discard reserved OBU types and reserved metadata OBU types, and SHOULD filter out temporal delimiter and tile list OBUs carried within the RTP payload.
 Middle boxes SHOULD NOT parse OBUs they do not support.
-SFMs MUST NOT parse OBUs at all, but instead MUST make forwarding decisions based on the information within the RTP header and Dependency Descriptor RTP header extension.
-{:& untestable }

-When integrity protection is applied to a stream, care MUST be taken that the stream being transported may be scalable; hence a receiver may be able to access only part of the entire stream.
 {:& untestable }

 End-to-end security services such as authentication, integrity, or confidentiality protection could prevent an SFM or MANE from performing media-aware operations other than discarding complete packets.
 For example, repacketization requires that the MANE have access to the cleartext media payload.
 The Dependency Descriptor RTP extension described in Appendix A allows discarding of packets in a media-aware way even when confidentiality protection is used.